mridulk97/change_detection/README.md

 ## Example Usage

-Disclaimer - Don't forget to update the `path_to_dataset` in the relevant config files.
+Disclaimer - Please update the `path_to_dataset` in the relevant config files.

 ### Training: